DieterFishLi/Optimal-Execution-Deep-Reinforcement-Learning/README.md

 ### Action

-The author sets the lower bound and upper bound of quantities as 0 and Ceiling\[20/Q\] and the agent can take values from natural numbers that belong to this interval
+The author sets the lower bound and upper bound of quantities as 0 and Ceiling\[20/Q\] and the agent can take integer values that belong to this interval.

 ### State